Low-Energy Nuclear Recoil Calibration of XENONnT with a $^{88}$YBe Photoneutron Source: Introduction

 \section{Introduction}

-The past decade witnessed major improvements in xenon-based dark matter~(DM) experiments, bringing us to the verge of entering the ``neutrino fog''~\cite{OHare:2021utq}. $^{8}$B neutrinos from the Sun transfer O(1 keV) energy to the entire nucleus of xenon via a process called coherent elastic neutrino-nucleus scattering (\cevns)~\cite{Freedman:1973yd,Kopeliovich:1974mv,XENON:2024ijk}.
-Recently, the $^{8}$B \cevns~signal was measured for the first time by the liquid xenon time projection chambers (TPCs) of XENONnT~\cite{XENON:2024ijk} and PandaX~\cite{PandaX:2024muv}.
+The past decade witnessed major improvements in xenon-based dark matter~(DM) experiments, bringing us to the verge of entering the ``neutrino fog''~\cite{OHare:2021utq}. $^{8}$B neutrinos from the Sun transfer O(1\,keV) energy to the entire nucleus of xenon via a process called coherent elastic neutrino-nucleus scattering (\cevns)~\cite{Freedman:1973yd,Kopeliovich:1974mv,XENON:2024ijk}.
+Recently, solar $^{8}$B \cevns~signals were first indicated by the liquid xenon time projection chambers (TPCs) of XENONnT~\cite{XENON:2024ijk} and PandaX~\cite{PandaX:2024muv} close to the three-sigma level.
 Such a low-energy signal is also characteristic of DM with a mass around 6 GeV/$c^2$, favored by some light DM models~\cite{Kaplan:2009ag,Tulin:2017ara, light_wimp}.
 To avoid mismodelling these low-energy nuclear recoil~(NR) signatures, it is therefore imperative to properly calibrate the detector response to them.
 To that end, we conducted an NR calibration of the XENONnT TPC~\cite{XENON:2024wpa} using an external Yttrium-Beryllium ($^{88}$YBe) photoneutron source.
-As shown in Fig.\,\ref{fig:ybe_b8_recoil_energy_com}, neutrons emitted from the $^{88}$YBe source have a recoil energy spectrum similar to $^{8}$B \cevns, providing the opportunity to characterize this rare process.
+As shown in Fig.\,\ref{fig:ybe_b8_recoil_energy_com}, the neutrons from the $^{88}$YBe source that enter the TPC produce a recoil energy spectrum similar to $^{8}$B \cevns, providing the opportunity to characterize this rare process.

+XENONnT is one of the leading DM detectors searching for weakly interacting massive particles (WIMPs).
+It uses a dual-phase TPC filled with liquid xenon, of which 5.9 tonnes constitute its active target~\cite{XENON:2024wpa}.